Laeeth/lxd-image-server/README.md

 systemctl restart lxd
 ```

-Also, you can use https://letsencrypt.org/ and makes easer use your server.
+Also, you can use https://letsencrypt.org/ to make your server easier to set up.

 ### Publish a new image ###